 According to the HCD income guidelines for 2020, the Area Median Income (AMI) in Placer County was \$86,300 for a four-person household.
 Assuming that the potential homebuyer has sufficient credit and down payment (3%) and spends no greater than 30% to 35% of their income on housing expenses (i.e., mortgage, taxes and insurance), the maximum affordable home price and rental price can be determined.
-The maximum affordable home and rental prices for residents of Placer County are shown in Table 7-19.
+The maximum affordable home and rental prices for residents of Placer County are shown in Table 7-21.
 Households in the lower end of each category can afford less by comparison than those at the upper end.
 The income-affordability of the housing stock for each income group is discussed below.
 These cost estimates are intended for general comparison purposes for the Housing Element.
 Actual cost calculations for participation in specific housing programs may use slightly different cost factors.

-Affordability by Household Income: Table 7-19 shows the maximum amount that a household can pay for housing each month without exceeding the 30% income-housing threshold for cost burden.
-This amount can be compared to current housing asking prices (Table 7-17) to determine what types of housing opportunities a household can afford.
+Affordability by Household Income: Table 7-21 shows the maximum amount that a household can pay for housing each month without exceeding the 30% income-housing threshold for cost burden.
+This amount can be compared to current housing asking prices (Table 7-18) to determine what types of housing opportunities a household can afford.

-Extremely Low-Income Households: Extremely low-income households earn 30% or less of the County area median income.
-Extremely low-income households cannot afford market rate rental or ownership housing in Rocklin.
+- Extremely Low-Income Households: Extremely low-income households earn 30% or less of the County area median income.
+Extremely low-income households cannot afford market rate rental or ownership housing in Rocklin. - Very Low-Income Households: Very low-income households earn 31% to 50% of the County area median income.
+Given the costs of single-family homes and condominiums in Rocklin, very lowincome households are limited to rental housing.